 Dear Bhowal Kaushik,

-I have a small background in the hospitality industry, however, on leaving the industry, I remained a keen observer of that industry.
+I have a small background in the hospitality industry; however, upon leaving the industry, I remained a keen observer of that industry.

-Yes, there are successful persons in other industry segments also.
+Yes, there are successful persons in other industry segments as well.
 In the IT industry, ordinary BCAs could earn more than B Tech (Computer SC).

-However, in the hotel industry, the examples of super-successful people you mentioned are few are far between.
+However, in the hotel industry, the examples of super-successful people you mentioned are few and far between.
 For every successful person, 99 others languish.
-At the lower level, it is easier to get a job but at a higher level, it is very difficult.
+At the lower level, it is easier to get a job, but at a higher level, it is very difficult.

-By the way, if the hospitality industry were to be so good, why is it not attracting talent and even if it attracts talent, why the talent is fleeing to other industries?
-My market observation says that those who are pursuing Bachelor in Hotel Management (BHM) course, are not so keen to work in the hospitality industry.
+By the way, if the hospitality industry were so good, why is it not attracting talent, and even if it does attract talent, why is the talent fleeing to other industries?
+My market observation says that those who are pursuing a Bachelor in Hotel Management (BHM) course are not so keen to work in the hospitality industry.
 Barely 5-10% wish to continue.
-Why students are turning themselves away from a lucrative career?
+Why are students turning themselves away from a lucrative career?

-The requirement for higher education is not industry specific.
+The requirement for higher education is not industry-specific.
 It is required for all industries.
-Indians' tendency to give short shrift to education casts India in poor light.
-Today we don't have a single car manufacturer that manufactures a car that has aspiration value.
-We don't have a single IT company that has produced an IT product on its own.
+Indians' tendency to give short shrift to education casts India in a poor light.
+Today, we don't have a single car manufacturer that produces a car with aspiration value.
+We don't have a single IT company that has developed an IT product on its own.
 We don't have a single company that manufactures a mobile phone or even a TV set.
 Our tryst with mediocrity is never-ending.

-We have a tendency to pooh-pooh higher education and in the bargain, we end up playing a second fiddle to the industry leaders of the world.
-Unfortunately, we don't bother to check whether the fiddle is made in domestic in the market or imported.
+We have a tendency to pooh-pooh higher education, and in the bargain, we end up playing a second fiddle to the industry leaders of the world.
+Unfortunately, we don't bother to check whether the fiddle is made domestically in the market or imported.
 Our obsession with earning by playing a fiddle overrides our critical thinking!

 Thanks,